-You have made the right decision by choosing engineered flooring by Superior Flooring by Herwynen Saw Mill.
-Your engineered flooring is a premium product that is designed to stand up to the challenges of modern-day living.

-Superior Flooring by HSL floors is manufactured under hardwood flooring industry standards which permit a defect tolerance of up to 5% of the quantity required.
-Customers are advised to purchase 5% more than the total square footage required for the application in order to cover cutting, waste, and defect tolerance.
-All pieces must be inspected before actual installation and any piece which does not meet the installer's or owner's personal standard must not be installed.
+You've made the right decision choosing a Superior Flooring product.
+Your flooring is a premium product that is designed to stand up to the challenges of modern-day living.
+Superior Flooring is manufactured by Herwynen Sawmill Ltd. under strict hardwood flooring industry standards which permit a defect tolerance of up to 5% of the quantity required.
+Customers are advised to purchase more than the total square footage required for the application to cover cutting, waste, and defect tolerance.
+We recommend 5% extra for all Superior Flooring products and 8% for all Enhanced Hardwood Flooring products.
+All pieces must be inspected before actual installation and any piece which does not meet the installer or owner's personal standard must not be installed.

 Pieces not installed because of colour variation, appearance, length, or personal subjective standards are not considered defective.

-The installer is considered to have the final responsibility to determine which pieces are actually installed.
+The installer is considered to have the final responsibility to determine which pieces are installed.
 Once the board is installed, it is deemed acceptable by both parties.
 The installer or homeowner is fully responsible for all installed hardwood flooring.